Documentation

 • Moderator is a role-based permission — it applies only to the models and entities assigned to the role

-• Administrator is a user-level flag — it bypasses all permission checks across the entire application
+• Administrator is a user-level flag — it bypasses all permission checks across the entire application and gives access to all admin pages

 Setting Moderator access: